Springfield Armory Echelon 9mm

 About This Firearm

 Springfield designed the Echelon around one number: 20.
-Twenty rounds flush-fit in the grip without an extended baseplate.
+The Echelon ships with one 17-round flush-fit magazine and one 20-round magazine with an extended basepad.
 The Glock G17 holds 17.
 The Sig P320 holds 17.
 The S&W M&P holds 17.
-Getting three extra rounds without a magazine extension or a longer grip is the Echelon's entire pitch, and it delivers.
-The magazine geometry uses an optimized follower angle and double-stack, single-feed design to stack 20 rounds in the same 5.5-inch grip height as its competitors.
+Getting three extra rounds in a same-platform magazine, even with a basepad, is the Echelon's entire pitch.
+The magazine geometry uses an optimized follower angle and double-stack, single-feed design that stacks the 17-rounder flush in the same 5.5-inch grip height as its competitors.

 The rest of the spec sheet holds up.
-At 24.3 oz and 8.0 inches overall, the Echelon weighs less than the Sig P320 Full Size (28.3 oz) while carrying 3 more rounds.
+At 24.3 oz and 8.0 inches overall, the Echelon weighs less than the Sig P320 Full Size (28.3 oz) while running a comparable 17-round flush-fit magazine.
 The Variable Interface System optic mount accepts over 10 red dot brands directly without adapter plates.
 Tritium and luminescent sights ship standard.
 The 5.5 lb striker trigger sits in the middle of the full-size class.
 The hammer-forged barrel with Melonite finish should last longer than button-rifled alternatives.

-Buy the Echelon if flush-fit capacity is the deciding factor.
+Buy the Echelon if a 20-round magazine option matters and you value the VIS optic interface.
 Skip it if aftermarket depth matters more.
 The Echelon launched in 2023, so holster options, magazine availability, and third-party accessories are still catching up to platforms like Glock and Sig that have decades of aftermarket development behind them.

 Best For